 The Prayer Book became like home to me.
 The Daily Office prayer times of Morning, Midday, Evening, and Compline oriented my day.
 Only Morning and Evening existed in the original 1549, 1552, and 1662 Prayer Books, skillfully adapted by Cranmer from the eight prayer times in Benedictine practice, but Midday and Compline were added to later regional revisions and are now standard.

-There’s a solace in joining with the saints of old in prayer when you feel your world failing.
+There’s solace in joining with the saints of old in prayer when you feel your world failing.
 In The Book of Common Prayer: A Biography, Alan Jacobs says, “For many who have felt themselves at the mercy of chaotic forces from within or without, the style of the prayer book has healing powers.
 It provides equitable balance when we ourselves have none.”
-By being immersed in the psalms, scripture readings, and ancient prayers of the Church, I found a connection to the saints of the past and, finally, found my voice to pray again.
-However, it would take one more element: beauty, to ultimately cause me to identify as Anglican.
+By immersion in the psalms, scripture readings, and ancient prayers of the Church, I found a connection to past saints and, finally, found my voice to pray again.
+However, it would take one more element—beauty—to ultimately cause me to identify as Anglican.

 (Photo: Book of Common Prayer with Bible. © Jacob A. Davis)